Ballasi/stck/README.md

 You can also run `stck /path/to/file.stck` if you have a `.stck` file you want to run.

-If you're using `stck` without any arguments, you will be redirect to the interpreter.
+If you're using `stck` without any arguments, you will be redirected to the interpreter.
 You can toy around with the language from now on!
 See [CLI](#cli).

 I'd recommend you to take a look at the available commands, especially the